xhitz/theDOJO/README.md

 # theDOJO

+> @title      : theDOJO v1
-@author : stereoIII6
+> author     : stereoIII6
-@coAuthor: xnode
+> @coAuthor   : xnode
-@company : fractio incorporated
+> @company    : fractio incorporated
-@emails: aron@fractio.xyz, nmisner@fractio.xyz
+> @emails     : aron@fractio.xyz, nmisner@fractio.xyz
+> @about      : theDOJO is a vanilla truffe web3 scaffolding setup that allows an easy quick setup for defi projects and dapps.
+It uses the most basic setup but allow complex projects without overbloated npm libraries noone can keep up to date with all the modern features that other frameworks on npm deliver.
+> @devtech    : truffle, solidity, javascript, json, html, css

 ## Installation